M0hamedFathy/A-Tech-Task/README.md

 Below that you can find the filters which is native reusable component and the search input field. the search input field is fuzzy.
 You can search using the company name.

-> Note: Only defined user can log in.

 The main component which is the deals lists component.
 It does include 5 lists.

 - **Potential Value.**